TAult5/masters_project/README.md

 Cell 3 and 4 conduct validation on v8 and v11, respectively.

 Cell 6 is used to manually test unlabled images with the model.
 The unlabeled images need to be loaded as an array.
-When the `for` loop is ran, it will iterate through the loaded array and attempt to label each image. **THIS WILL TAKE A COUPLE OF MINUTES OR LONGER TO RUN, AS IT LOADS EACH IMAGE AFTERWARDS WITH THE LABEL IT THINKS THE IMAGE SHOULD HAVE.**
+When the `for` loop is ran, it will iterate through the loaded array and attempt to label each image. **THIS WILL TAKE A COUPLE OF MINUTES OR LONGER TO RUN, AS IT LOADS EACH IMAGE AFTERWARDS WITH THE LABEL IT THINKS THE IMAGE SHOULD HAVE.** It is not recommended to run more than a dozen images through this loop at a time, as it will launch each labeled image in your default image viewer with the correct label.

+## Results